sanctumos/sanctum-crm/docs/FIRST_BOOT_CONFIGURATION_PLAN.md

 ### Hardcoded Configuration Issues
 - **Application Identity**: `APP_NAME` hardcoded to "Best Jobs in TA"
-- **Database Paths**: Fixed relative paths that may not work in all environments
 - **Default Admin**: Hardcoded admin user with fixed credentials
 - **Company Name**: No configurable company branding
 - **Security Settings**: Static session and security configurations